Orlando Alimony Lawyers Will Help You Build a Strong Case for Alimony Modification

 New marriage: If the spouse receiving alimony remarries, alimony is not required to continue.

 New Supportive Relationship/Cohabitation: When a spouse who is receiving alimony lives or cohabitates with a new partner in a relationship substantially similar to a marriage, or they are sharing bank accounts or assets, or otherwise financially interdependent – alimony may be reduced or terminated.
-An Orlando alimony lawyer at the Kramer Law Firm can help you substantiate these situations.
+An Orlando alimony lawyer at the New Future Divorce & Family Law Firm can help you substantiate these situations.

 Illness or Disability: If the paying spouse gets sick or becomes disabled to a point he or she can no longer work to meet the alimony obligations, alimony may be modified.